MarkoKacprzak/sf-linux-vagrant/README.md

 3. Run 'vagrant ssh' to connect to the VM.

 By default, the Vagrantfile creates a private network at 192.168.50.50.
 You can connect to Service Fabric Explorer at http://192.168.50.50:19080/Explorer.

+## Joining the Service Fabric Linux preview program

+If you happened upon this repo and are interested in officially joining the Service Fabric Linux preview, please follow the instructions [here](http://aka.ms/sflinux).